Lithill/Brain-Worms/README.md

    2. Actual bevahiour: On iPhone, user is given the option to "supress dialogs", which can break the game.
    3. Solution:

+   1. Expected behaviour: User can click more than once on each worm whilst it is animated
+   2. Actual bevahiour:
+   3. Solution:

 ### Lighthouse

 ### Full Testing